so1omon563/terraform-aws-secrets-manager/modules/secret-version/README.md

-**This README is manually maintained, and may not be up to date.
-For automated technical documentation, please refer to [`TF-DOCS.md`](TF-DOCS.md).**

 # Secret Version

 Creates a secret version in an existing secret in Secrets Manager.
 Note that the top level `secrets-manager` module calls this submodule to populate secrets.

-### Populating the secret
+## Populating the secret

-This module is designed to create a one-off secret by passing in a variable at run-time. **DO NOT** place your seecrets in source control.
+This module is designed to create a one-off secret by passing in a variable at run-time. **DO NOT** place your secrets in source control.

 There are three input variables associated with passing in a secret - `secret_string`, `secret_binary`, or `secret_key_value_pair` as outlined in the `Input Variables` section below.